top of page

 a.
 Global Weather Oscillations Inc.

-ENSO Neutral Conditions - into December
+ENSO Neutral Conditions - into January

 The yellow to red colors denote above normal warm water temperatures, the blue colors are the colder than normal surface water - dark blue shows areas of much below normal.

-As noted in the time series below (from top to bottom), during the past 4-weeks from 02 October to 25 October 2024 - the area of cooler than normal surface water (blue colors in top panel) has not enlarged or strengthened due to the lack of upwelling of the colder than normal subsurface water below.
+As noted in the time series below (from top to bottom), during the past 4-weeks from 06 November to 27 November 2024 - the area of cooler than normal surface water (blue colors in top panel) has not enlarged or strengthened due to the lack of upwelling of the colder than normal subsurface water below.

 The Subsurface Water (left graphic) has not strengthened or enlarged in area during the past 6 weeks, and this is delaying upwelling of cooler water to the surface - and delaying the formation of a La Nina event.

-Neutral ENSO conditions will continue through December.
+Neutral ENSO conditions will continue into January 2025.

-GWO's 2-Year Prediction into December 2026 purhcase here
+GWO's 2-Year Prediction into January 2027 purhcase here

 b.
-NOAA - ENSO Neutral - La Niña) Watch - updated 28 October 2024
+NOAA - ENSO Neutral - La Niña) Watch - updated 01 December 2024

 ENSO-neutral conditions are present.*